Water Chemistry Sample Collection

 Why are we taking water chemistry samples?

-Agencies and professionals collect water samples when they are interested on the presence of nutrients, metals or other chemicals in the water (i.e. nitrate, phosphate, ammonia, dissolved nutrients, metals - zinc, copper, lead, iron).
+Agencies and professionals collect water samples when they are interested on the presence and level of nutrients, metals or other chemicals in the water (i.e. nitrate, phosphate, ammonia, dissolved nutrients, metals - zinc, copper, lead, iron).
 These tests may be used to track the presence of contaminants, understand the biology and chemistry of water, or determine amounts and concentrations.
 Water samples are collected in a standardized way to reduce the risk of contamination.
 Metals and nutrients require preservative to suspend their activity and sometimes require filtration to capture the dissolved forms.

 Sample Collection Instructions:

 Ensure you have all the equipment necessary; check the SAP or with the project coordinator for project specific requirements.
 You will be provided with a kit in advance that will include sample bottles and data sheets.